-For additional disclosure concerning payment by the Company to related parties and settlement of outstanding balances, please see Note 6 to the Annual Financial Statements and Item 8 to the MD&A for the fiscal year ended December 31, 2021, as filed under the Company's SEDAR profile at www.sedar.com.
+For additional disclosure concerning payment by the Company to related parties and settlement of outstanding balances, please see above under "Management Contracts and Universal Mineral Services Ltd. ("UMS")" or Note 7 to the Annual Financial Statements and Item 9 to the MD&A for the fiscal year ended December 31, 2022, as filed under the Company's SEDAR profile at www.sedar.com.